 The Bulldogs were another team who were considered a favourite to win the inaugural season early on, but found ways to lose matches.
 They had more scoring shots than any team, but 31.42 for the season and their inaccuracy certainly frustrated coach Paul Groves who mentioned it regularly as an issue for the side.
 They lost marquee forward Katie Brennan to an ankle injury early in the season and that hurt their scoring ability significantly.
 Fellow marquee Ellie Blackburn summed the side up, kicking six goals 12 for the season.
 Had she reversed that tally, who knows what could’ve been.
 They have a forward line capable of rectifying that at their best though and it’s not something that can be addressed as much with new personnel.
 Instead, they need to get Blackburn and Emma Kearney some help through the middle.
 Both won All Australian honours and were two of the best in the competition, but it fell away quickly underneath them with no other midfielder averaging 10 disposals for the season.

-What they need: Midfield depth
+What they need: Midfield and forward line depth

 Best possible target: Ebony Marinoff (Adelaide)